Last Updated on October 2, 2020

 - Remove pie from oven and let cool for 30 minutes before serving.
 Refrigerate any unused pie filling in a separate container.
 Serve pie plain or topped with ice cream or whipped cream.

-While I didn’t specifically use Aldi’s canned cherries to make pie this time around, my family enjoyed our Black Forest ice cream sundae dessert we made using crushed Oreo cookies, vanilla ice cream, canned cherry pie filling, and canned whipped cream.
+While I didn’t specifically use Aldi’s canned cherries to make pie this time around, my family enjoyed our Black Forest ice cream sundae dessert we made using crushed Oreo-style cookies, vanilla ice cream, canned cherry pie filling, and canned whipped cream.
 The cherries had just the right balance of sweet and tart flavors.

 Aldi’s canned cherry pie filling works fine in any dessert recipe, whether you’re making pie, ice cream sundaes, or something more exotic.
 It has plenty of cherries in a sweet, tart, thick sauce.